Bduz/intro_ml/README.md

 # Deep Learning with PyTorch

 This repo contains notebooks introducing deep learning using PyTorch.
+The notebooks are taken from udacity's public repo.

 * **Part 1:** Introduction to PyTorch and using tensors
 * **Part 2:** Building fully-connected neural networks with PyTorch